rprat-pro/MATools/README.md

 | Hybrid                           | not planned |
 | Unbalanced timers trees with MPI | Done        |

 ## MAMemory

-MAMemory provides a flexible way to add memory checkpoints to print the memory usage at different points of the code.
-This tool is based on rusage.
+MAMemory offers a flexible approach to incorporate memory checkpoints in order to track memory usage at various points in the code.
+This tool utilizes `rusage` for memory-related measurements. `rusage` is a structure in programming that provides information about resource usage by a process or thread.

-### How to use it
+### Usage

-This tool does not need an `initialize` or `finalize` routine.
-To get the memory usage at only one point, the `MATools::MAMemory::print_memory_footprint` creates a temporary memory checkpoint and prints the total memory usage size.
+Unlike other tools, MAMemory does not require an initialize or finalize routine.
+To obtain the memory usage at a specific point, you can utilize the `MATools::MAMemory::print_memory_footprint` function.
+This function creates a temporary memory checkpoint and displays the total memory usage size.

 ### Status of developments